Monday, 25 March 2013

 The good thing is that the course finance rules can now be applied to part-time study and thus study with the Open University becomes more of a viable option.
 This means I can now fund my study the same way as I would've done if I had gone to Derby Uni, but be able to take a lot longer to complete my degree.
 To qualify I must be studying a course at a higher level than I have ever studied previously and complete a minimum of 30 credits per year, both of which sit quite nicely.

 So what of the course?
 Named degrees are pretty much a thing of the past now at the OU.
 I could aim for a BSc in Natural Sciences and give it either a Geology or Astronomy emphasis.
 The downside of this is that my choice of modules is a bit more regulated, so after much deliberation, I have opted to study for an Open Degree.
 This allows me to study pretty much whatever I like.
 The degree will then become either Ba or BSc, depending on the mix of modules that I choose to do.
 My degree will include science modules exclusively, so will be a BSc.
-This seems perfect for someone like me who wants to sudy for the pleasure vof learning rather than have a specific career path in mind.
+This seems perfect for someone like me who wants to study for the pleasure vof learning rather than have a specific career path in mind.

-Some changes have made the timing and planning of modules things a little awkward though.
-Alas, my 10 credit short science modules already completed will not count towards my Open Degree, but the 60 credit Science Foundation course definitely will.
-That leaves a further 60 credits needed for me to complete Level One.
-S141: Investigative and mathematical skills in science will do for starters as it is the recommended follow-up to S104 and covers some essential maths that will help the Astronomy modules at Level 2.
-Then I hope to do S142: Topics in Science.
+S142: Topics in Science.
 The problem however, is that S141 starts in Oct 2013 and S142 starts in Feb 2014.
 If I do them in that order it means a 5 month overlap when things might get a bit busy.
 Or, I do S142 first and S141 second, giving no overlap but about 17 months continuous study and a wait until Feb.
 2014 to get started at all.
-I really want to get Level 1 finished ASAP so might have to stell myself for some serous study.
+I really want to get Level 1 finished ASAP so might have to steel myself for some serous study.
 At least these two don't include examinations so may be do-able, but I will wait until the OU 'Module Choice Adviser' phones me back in a day or two to advise.

 So it should all make for an exciting era of study and rather more regular blogs here at the new look 'Holey Schist'.